Linebacker Nikhai Hill-Green central to Michigan football's defense

 Last year, then-junior linebacker Michael Barrett started as the viper, a hybrid linebacker/safety position.
 Yet with Macdonald’s schemes supplanting Brown’s, the Wolverines scrapped the viper in favor of a more traditional two middle linebacker set — opening up an opportunity for Hill-Green.
 While Barrett deals with the learning curve, Hill-Green is seeing his off-the-field efforts validated on the gridiron.

-In Saturday’s season-opener against Western Michigan, the Wolverines wil, at last,t be able to showcase any defensive improvements.
+In Saturday’s season-opener against Western Michigan, the Wolverines will, at last, be able to showcase any defensive improvements.
 For Hill-Green, it presents a chance to further cement a grip on his new role.

 “I’m just hoping to build on it,” Hill-Green said.
 “Everyone feels good.
 The energy is high and I feel good.”